 - Which are the touchpoints I need to focus on more during and after recovery?

-- Is it still relevant to invest in MMM?
+- Is it still relevant to invest in Marketing Mix Modeling?

 How do you think Marketing Measurement can contribute to overcome the economic consequences of this crisis?